Learn how your brain is wired for love in this compelling book from Stan Tatkin PsyD.

 - love to collaborate and work with others

-- read faces, voices and deal with difficult people well
+- read faces and voices, and deal with difficult people well

 Primitives within the brain are concerned with